espruino/Espruino/README.md

 </pre>
 http://www.espruino.com

 **NOTE:** This software is beta and is provided as-is, and won't be considered even remotely final until we've released the Espruino Board.
 As such, don't expect support, and do expect it to change rapidly and without warning.
+Build your own documentation (see **Building**), as the API may be different from the one described on the Espruino website.

 The KickStarter campaign said the Espruino Board will have some things which this repository does not yet have (like working CC3000 support).
-This is not because we're lying - it's because they *haven't been implemented yet*.
-They will be done by the time you get your board though.
+These are works in progress and should be done by the time you get your board (or will be available as a software update).

 About
 -----

 It'd probably help to read the [FAQ](http://www.espruino.com/FAQ), and specifically the page about [Performance](http://www.espruino.com/Performance) as it contains information about how Espruino itself works.

 There's also the auto-generated [Reference](http://www.espruino.com/Reference) for JavaScript commands as well as the [Tutorials](http://www.espruino.com/Tutorials) on the website.
-However please note that this repository is under heavy development, and the documentation on the Espruino website will match the version [available for download](http://www.espruino.com/Download) but NOT the latest version from Git.
+However please note that this repository is under heavy development, and the documentation on the Espruino website will match the version [available for download](http://www.espruino.com/Download) but **not** the latest version from Git.

 License
 -------

 Please see the [LICENSE](LICENSE) file

 Found a Bug?
 ------------